-If you need a better understanding of the differences between a flat bottom Jon and a Mod V read our article flat bottom vs Mod V Jon boat.
+If you need a better understanding of the differences between a flat bottom boat and a Mod V Jon boat read our article flat bottom vs Mod V Jon boat.

-A double wide Jon boat is used for the same things that a standard width Jon boat is used for.
+A double wide Jon boat, or any wide flat bottom boat, is used for the same things that a standard width Jon boat is used for.

 Below are some of the most common uses for a double wide Jon boat:

 - Inland waterway transportation of goods and people.

 - Hunting on the water, such as duck hunting.